roy-hachnochi/string-art/docs/index.md

 <div class="image-captioned">
   <img src="{{ site.baseurl }}/assets/images/inline/fish_CMYK.jpg" alt="fish_CMYK" style="width=100%; max-width:500px; display:block; margin:auto; border-radius:10px;">
   <div class="caption">Optimizing CMYK channels separately.
 Left: Color subtraction simulation.
-Right: Real world opaque strings simulation.</div>
+Right: "Real world" simulation with opaque strings.</div>
 </div>

 > #### A note about color theory
 > I chose to model color blending in the straight-forward method - by simple addition in RGB space, but this is certainly not the most accurate color blending model there is.
 Our perception of colors (and color blending) is much more complicated, and modelling a correct color space is key for success of the multicolor algorithm.
-LAB for example, is considered a perceptual color space much more similar to how the human eye works.
+LAB for example, is considered a perceptual color space much more similar to the way the human eye works.

 In algorithms study, there are usually two main approaches to extend an algorithm to a broader/harder case:
 1. **Reduction** - Taking the harder problem and breaking it into smaller, more manageable parts which we may already have the solution to.